Crochet Dishcloth Pattern Set (Quick Designs For Beginners)

 Notes

-This dishcloth set of three works up quickly and the simple designs make for a relaxing and enjoyable project.
+This dishcloth set of three works up quickly, and the simple designs make for a relaxing and enjoyable project.

-Scroll down for the pattern instructions and to grab your free pattern PDF to print out and enjoy!
+Scroll down for the pattern instructions and grab your free pattern PDF to print out and enjoy!

 Copyright Info

-- Please do not copy, sell, redistribute or republish this pattern.
+- Please do not copy, sell, redistribute, or republish this pattern.

 - If you wish to share this pattern, link to the pattern page only.